0xGR007/L3m0n-CTF-20025/OSINT/Echoes_of_the_Abyss.md

----

 # 🕯️ Echoes of the Abyss — OSINT Write-Up

 **Challenge Name:** Echoes of the Abyss
 **Category:** OSINT
 **Points:** 750

-> *“A nameless knight, long forgotten by the flame, has scattered fragments of their soul across the digital abyss.
+> *“A nameless knight, long forgotten by the flame, has scattered fragments of their soul across the digital abyss.*
+>

-They say the last Cinder still burns somewhere... waiting for an Unkindled to piece together what remains.
+> *They say the last Cinder still burns somewhere… waiting for an Unkindled to piece together what remains.*
+>

-To link the fire, one must first seek the fallen knight.”*
+> *To link the fire, one must first seek the fallen knight.”*

 ---

 ## 🧠 Challenge Overview

-The challenge revolves around a **Dark Souls–themed OSINT trail**.
-A forgotten knight has scattered digital traces across multiple platforms.
+This challenge presents a **Dark Souls–themed OSINT trail**.
+A forgotten knight has scattered digital traces across multiple platforms, each clue carefully designed to lead into the next.

-Each clue leads to another service, requiring **metadata analysis, decoding, social media investigation, repository history analysis, and geolocation OSINT**.
+Solving the challenge required a mix of **metadata analysis, decoding, social media investigation, repository history analysis, and geolocation OSINT**.

-The final objective was to **piece together all clues and locate the final flag**.
+The final objective was to **correlate all clues and recover the final flag**.

 ---